 - Check your ISP or service provider's network status to see if there are any problems.

-- Look for an increase in application server queue time or server capacity (found in the Reports section available for certain platforms and product levels only).
+- Look for an increase in app server queue time or capacity (found in the Reports section available for certain platforms and product levels only).

-- If you have enabled page load timing (sometimes referred to as real user monitoring or RUM), look at the End user throughput chart in the alert view for drops in end user page views during downtime.
+- If you have enabled page load timing, look at the End user throughput chart in the alert view for drops in end user page views during downtime.
 The page load timing instrumentation and availability monitoring are independent of one another.
 During a prolonged outage you should expect to see a noticeable drop in page load timing throughput.